-The rebellious east side neighborhood keeps Charlotte’s buttoned-up banker vibe in check with casual bars and eclectic shops.
-Here are the 10 best things to do in Plaza Midwood.
+The rebellious east side neighborhood balances Uptown’s buttoned-up banker vibe with casual bars and eclectic shops.
+Here are the 25 best things to do in Plaza Midwood.

-Start the day with coffee and quiche at Central Coffee.
+(1) Start the day with coffee and quiche at Central Coffee

-Drink an Irish coffee by the fireplace at The Workman’s Friend.
+(3) Drink an Irish coffee by the fireplace at The Workman’s Friend

-The dark, cozy Irish pub is the place to be to forget the world for a bit.
-If it’s nice out, the back patio and breezy side bar with open windows overlooking Central are the perfect counter balance.
+The dark, cozy pub has all the Irish staples — Irish coffee, Guinness, Shepard’s pie.
+If it’s nice out, find a seat on the back patio or in the breezy side bar with open windows overlooking Central Avenue.

-The casual no-frills bar that never tries too hard is our #1 bar in the city.
-It’s the epitome of a classic neighborhood bar that’s stood the test of time in a hip rapidly evolving neighborhood.
+The no-frills bar that never tries too hard is our No. 1 bar in the city.
+It’s the epitome of a classic neighborhood bar in a hip rapidly evolving neighborhood.
 At Thomas Street there’s no theme, no gimmicks, no pretentiousness — just an easygoing atmosphere where anyone can have a good time.

-Get the pork belly tacos at Soul Gastrolounge to win major points on date night.
+(6) Do date night and get the pork belly tacos at Soul Gastrolounge

 It’s the most popular menu item at one of the hottest spots in the city for small plates and craft cocktails 10 years running.

-Bonus: Head to newcomer N.C.
-Red, the latest concept from respected restaurateur Bruce Moffett, for Nashville hot chicken and a lobsta roll.
-It’s located in the iconic Penguin Drive-In.
+This one of the latest concepts from respected restaurateur Bruce Moffett.
+Go with Nashville hot chicken and a lobsta roll.
+It’s located in the former iconic Penguin Drive-In.

-As you head east away from the city you’ll find a dense concentration of global food on the edge of the neighborhood including Abugida (Ethiopian), Pho Hoa (Vietnamese), Dim Sum (Chinese), Three Amigos (Mexican) and Euro Grill (Bosnian).
-And don’t forget the traditional Serbian specialties at Intermezzo Pizzeria.
-The burek, house-made phyllo dough stuffed with ground beef or spinach and cheese, is popular.
+As you head east away from the city you’ll find a dense concentration of global food on the edge of the neighborhood including Abugida (Ethiopian), Pho Hoa (Vietnamese), Dim Sum (Chinese), Three Amigos (Mexican), and Euro Grill (Bosnian).

 Related Agenda story: 7 must-try international restaurants on Central Avenue